Extreme Heat

-Periods of extreme heat can cause serious injury or death to exposed populations, especially the elderly, infants, transient populations, persons with physical and mental impairments, and those without access to air conditioning or social services.
 Extreme heat is also associated with increased demands for electricity and water, and can potentially stress local and regional infrastructure and services.
-Prolonged periods of extreme heat can have negative impacts on farming and livestock, and may lead to algae blooms that increase the risk of fish kills.
+Prolonged periods of extreme heat can have negative impacts on farming and livestock, and may lead to algae blooms that increase the risk of fish kills and contribute to degraded water quality.
 Extreme heat can also have a negative impact on health and productivity, with a direct impact on economic activity and travel.
 Warming temperatures and extreme heat have also been shown to have negative impacts on forests, aquatic ecosystems, and wildlife and fish populations (Rocky Mountain Forests).

 Extreme heat can help create the conditions for drought and can exacerbate the impacts of drought by putting additional stress on available water supplies.
 Extreme heat can also lead to increased storm activity, which is linked to both high wind and flash flood hazards.
 It can also contribute to the spread of wildfires.

-Colorado Natural Hazards Mitigation Plan
+Colorado Enhanced State Hazard Mitigation Plan

 National Weather Service